 There is a possibility that breast implants can interfere with your ability to successfully breast-feed.
 If your incision is made around the areola, there is a higher chance of this occurring.
-In order to reduce that chance, our top Columbus plastic surgeons recommend using the breast crease incision.
+In order to reduce that chance, our top Columbus plastic surgeon recommend using the breast crease incision.

 When receiving a breast augmentation at CIPS, each of our patients is automatically enrolled in the Mentor Advantage Warranty.
 It includes up to $1,200 of financial assistance over a 10-year period for operating room, anesthesia, and surgical related charges.
 If your surgeon believes it is necessary to improve the symmetry of your breasts, free opposite side implant replacements may be requested.

-We have two of the best plastic surgeons in the country here at CIPS, and they take care to provide results that the patient is happy with.
+We have one of the best plastic surgeons in the country here at CIPS, and he'll take care to provide results that the patient is happy with.

 Yes, but we must first make sure that you are cleared to handle a longer operation.
 It is common for patients to bundle the breast augmentation with procedures such as liposuction and tummy tucks.
 Receiving multiple procedures at once is less expensive than receiving them individually, and it requires only one recovery period.